 Maybe you want to carry a nice pair of shoes for when you go out to a party or want to look nice, but it’s not wise to carry your nicest pair of shoes just for that occasion.

 Instead, select wisely your day-to-day sneakers or casual shoes.
-They can be decent enough to fit with your night out outfit, but comfortable enough to allow you to walk for miles.
-I personally like Pumas for their versatility and looks.
+They can be decent enough to fit with your night-out outfit but comfortable enough to allow you to walk for miles.

-Also, lately, I’ve been using Tropicfeel sneakers as they are the ultimate travel shoe.
+I personally like using Tropicfeel sneakers as they are the ultimate travel shoe.
 They are super light, made from recyclable materials, vegan friendly, and use quick-dry technology.
-You can hike with them, cross rivers, and casually walk around the city with the same pair.
-I love them!

 7. Hiking Boots